Aarhus University Seal

 Download appendix for your application

-You must fill in this appendix and upload it to the application portal.
-The appendix helps the Admission Board to assess your application.
+If you hold a Bachelor’s degree from a non-Danish university, you must complete the appendix below and upload it to the application portal.
+The appendix helps the academic assessors with the assessment of your application.

 Download appendix